tradlyplatform/marketplace-api/puffin-v2/docs/revenuemodel.md

 sidebar_label: Revenue Model
 ---

 Based on your company strategy, you can opt for different revenue models.

-which open up many business models (take inspiration from paydirect, chargify, etc) (commission, subscription, ads, charge after number of listings, )
+Below are the list which are available and roadmap as well

 ## 100% Transfer
+AVAILABLE
 Available for clients based in Stripe connect supported countries.

 ## % Commission/Fee
+AVAILABLE

-    - SupplySide Only
+    - SupplySide only with category
-    - Demand Side only
+    - Demand Side only with category
     - Supply and Demand
-    - All the above with conditions like country, category, accounts Available for clients based in stripe connected supported countries
+    - Custom conditions conditions like country, category, accounts (On Roadmap)

+Available for clients based in stripe connected supported countries